Traditional Yoga from Himalayan Ashrams - Ancient Wisdom, Sacred Mountains hero banner

 • Meditation woven throughout and taught separately

 Both have value - fitness yoga is fine for exercise.
-But if you came to Nepal seeking authentic practice, the traditional approach is what transforms.
+But if you came to the Himalayas seeking authentic practice from sacred traditions, the ashram-taught approach is what transforms.

 What We Teach